The ultimate guide to application virtualization

 Some useful & related reading...

 i.
-The benefits and use cases of application virtualization
+What are the benefits of and use cases for application virtualization?

 Application virtualization can be generally categorized into three key areas in terms of the problems they solve for various groups of people, those being IT, end-users and those at a business level, such as CIOs/directors/strategists.